AminMahpour/PyMAP/docs/Annotation.rst

 --------
 Probe Class
 ^^^^^^^^^^^

+.. class:: Probe()

+    Creates an Probe object

+    :rtype: Returns a probe object.

 This object will hold all probe information.
-The following proterties are currently supported.
+The following properties are currently supported.

 - *probe id:* a **string** is Illumina probe id.
 - *seq:* a **string** holds the sequence associated with the probe.